 - Broken capillaries (spider veins), usually around the nose and chest

 What causes photoaging?

 Ultraviolet radiation causes DNA changes in the skin that can lead to premature aging and skin cancer.
 There are three kinds of UV light:

 - UVA light.
 This form of solar radiation damages skin at all levels—from the surface layer (epidermis) down deep into the dermis.
 Within those layers, several parts of the skin are affected, including collagen and elastin fibers, which give the skin its youthful tautness and elasticity, as well as epidermal cells and tiny blood vessels called capillaries.

 - UVB light.
 This type of solar radiation irradiates the outer layer of the skin.
 UVB damages DNA (more potently than UVA) in the epidermis and can cause photoaging, as well as precancerous cells (actinic keratoses) to form.

-UVC light.
-This type of solar radiation is absorbed by the ozone layer and atmosphere.
-As a result, it is not much of a health risk.
+- UVC light.
+This type of solar radiation is absorbed by the ozone layer and atmosphere, and as a result, it is not much of a health risk.

 Who is susceptible to photoaging?

 Everyone is susceptible to photoaging, but how much photodamage you sustain depends on how much unprotected sun exposure you’ve had over time, in addition to your skin type and geographical factors, including your latitude and the climate.
 In general, lighter skin is more susceptible to photoaging and skin cancer.
 Darker skin can also be photodamaged and develop skin cancer, but the more likely outcome is that the skin will develop uneven dark patches (melasma).
 Dermatologists use the Fitzpatrick’s Scale to determine skin’s phototype (or skin color) and assess photodamage risk: